Madeleine Astor: Courtship and first marriage

-She met Colonel John Jacob "Jack" Astor IV, the only son of businessman William Backhouse Astor, Jr. and socialite Caroline Webster "Lina" Schermerhorn.
+Madeleine met Colonel John Jacob "Jack" Astor IV, the only son of businessman William Backhouse Astor, Jr. and socialite Caroline Webster "Lina" Schermerhorn.
 During their courtship, he took her on automobile drives and yacht trips, and they were often followed by the press.
 They became engaged in August 1911 and were married on September 9, 1911.
-There was a considerable amount of opposition to his marriage not only because of their age difference (29 years apart, with Madeline being 18, and John at 47) but because of his recent divorce (November 1909) from his previous wife.
-After several Episcopal priests refused to celebrate the nuptials, the couple were eventually married by a Congregationalist minister in Beechwood, his Newport mansion.
+There was a considerable amount of opposition to the marriage, not only because of their age difference (29 years apart, with Madeleine being 18 and John being 47) but also because of his recent divorce (November 1909) from his previous wife.

+After several Episcopal priests refused to celebrate the nuptials, the couple was eventually married by a Congregationalist minister in Beechwood, his Newport mansion.
 His son William Vincent Astor served as best man.

 After their marriage, they had an extended honeymoon.
-They visited several places locally first, then in January 1912, they sailed from New York on the Titanic's sister ship, the Olympic, and enjoyed a long Egyptian tour.
+They visited several places locally first, then in January 1912, they sailed from New York on the Olympic, and enjoyed a long Egyptian tour.
 While returning from this part of their honeymoon, they booked their passage on the Titanic.